dipbazz/dipbazz/README.md

 I am a software engineer from Nepal who loves to do crazy experiments with code and accept new challenges.
 I am also the sort of person who thinks out of the box to determine the solution.

+In my free time, I love cooking 🍽️.
+So If I hadn't chosen my career in tech 👨‍💻, I would probably be a chef 👨‍🍳.

 - 🌱 I’m currently a student at [Microverse](https://microverse.org/)
-- 🤔 I’m looking for new opportunities.
+- 🤔 I’m looking for new opportunities to be a chef 👨‍🍳 in a tech 👨‍💻.

 ---
 ![Metrics](https://metrics.lecoq.io/dipbazz?template=classic&base.community=0&lines=1&pagespeed=1&pagespeed.url=dipbazz.me&pagespeed.detailed=false&pagespeed.screenshot=false&config.timezone=Asia%2FKatmandu&config.padding=10%25%2C%2013%25)